 Abstract

-Objectives: The purpose of this study was to document the technical and transferrable skills required for sport scientists, and perceived employment opportunities both currently and in the future.
+Objectives: The purpose of this study was to document the technical and transferrable skills required for sport scientists, and perceived employment opportunities both currently and in the future with a particular emphasis on comparisons between academic and applied sport scientists.

 Design: Cross-sectional survey methodology.

 Methods: 117 Australian sport science employees completed an online survey capturing demographic information, perceptions about the importance of technical skills, transferable skills, future employment opportunities as well as free-text information on future careers, challenges, and opportunities for the profession.
-Descriptive statistics were used to summarise information and comparisons made between academic and non-academic focused participants.
+Descriptive statistics were used to summarise information and comparisons made between academic and applied sport science focused participants.

 Results: Participants were predominantly male and 35 years or younger, with half reporting they held only one position within the industry.
-Most technical and transferrable skills were rated as important (> 4.0 out of 5.0), with practitioner-focused skills rated somewhat more important by non-academics compared to scientific-focused skills rated somewhat more important by academics, and non-academics generally rating transferable skills as more important compared to academics (d > 0.5).
+Most technical and transferrable skills were rated as important (> 4.0 out of 5.0), with practitioner-focused skills rated somewhat more important by applied sport scientists compared to scientific-focused skills rated somewhat more important by academics, and applied sport scientists generally rating transferable skills as more important compared to academics (d > 0.5).
 Overall, there was modest agreement for both current and future employment opportunities, with future opportunities viewed to be more specialist in nature.
 Value and supply/demand were identified as challenges to the industry with discipline-specific roles and non-elite populations considered areas for future jobs.

 Conclusions: Participants felt there would be more jobs in the future and that these would be in discipline-specific roles and/or non-elite populations.
 Both technical and interpersonal skills were considered important for sport scientists.
 The greatest challenges are how sport science is valued and the potential oversupply of sport science graduates.